neuronsimulator/nrn/neuron/neuron/classes/parcon.rst

     Description:
         "Embarrassingly" parallel computations using a Bulletin board style analogous to LINDA.
-(But see the :meth:`ParallelContext.ParallelNetwork` , :func:`ParallelNetManager` and :func:`ParallelTransfer` discussions.
+(But see the :ref:`ParallelNetwork`, :class:`ParallelNetManager` and :ref:`ParallelTransfer` discussions.
-        Also see :meth:`ParallelContext.SubWorld` for a way to simultaneously use the bulletin board and network simulations involving global identifiers.)
+        Also see :ref:`SubWorld` for a way to simultaneously use the bulletin board and network simulations involving global identifiers.)
         Useful when doing weeks or months worth of simulation runs each taking more than a second and where not much communication is required.
 Eg.  parameter sensitivity, and some forms of optimization.
-The underlying strategy is to keep all machines in a PVM or :meth:`ParallelContext.MPI`
+The underlying strategy is to keep all machines in a PVM or :ref:`ParallelContext_MPI`
         virtual machine (eg.  workstation cluster) as busy as possible by distinguishing between hosts (cpu's) and tasks.
 A task started by a host stays on that host til it finishes.
 The code that a host is